gemfire/gemfire-developer-website/themes/docsy/userguide/content/en/docs/Contribution guidelines/_index.md

 This user guide is, like our example site, a Docsy site that uses the Hugo static site generator.
 We welcome updates to the docs!

-We use [Netlify](https://www.netlify.com/) to manage the deployment of the site and provide previews of doc updates.
-The instructions here assume you're familiar with basic GitHub workflows.

 ### Quick start with Netlify

 1. Fork the [Docsy repo](https://github.com/google/docsy) on GitHub: this site's files live in the `userguide` subdirectory.
 1. Make your changes and send a pull request (PR).
 1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress. (**Don't** add the Hugo property "draft = true" to the page front matter, because that prevents the auto-deployment of the content preview described in the next point.)
 1. Wait for the automated PR workflow to do some checks.
 When it's ready, you should see a comment like this: **deploy/netlify — Deploy preview ready!**
 1. Click **Details** to the right of "Deploy preview ready" to see a preview of your updates.
 1. Continue updating your doc and pushing your changes until you're happy with the content.
 1. When you're ready for a review, add a comment to the PR, and remove any "WIP" markers.